Hcappers/GNSS/Legro.md

 Validated consistency between functional requirements and testing outcomes.

 ### 03/29/2025
-Integrated feedback from advisor review and addressed incomplete or ambiguous test case outcomes.
+Addressed advisor feedback and fixed incomplete or unclear test cases.

 ### 04/14/2025
-Finalized "GNSS Test Case and Requirement Coverage Summary".
-Cleaned up duplicate entries.
+Finalized test case summary and removed duplicates.

 ### 04/14/2025
 Generated updated status overview for use in final documentation and presentation planning.

 ### 04/14/2025
 Verified the status of 74 unique test cases and categorized each as Pass, Fail, Incomplete, or Pending.

+### 04/15/2025
+Submitted the final Software Test Plan (STP).